discordjs/guide/guide/sharding/README.md

 </branch>

-`Promise.all()` runs every promise you pass to it inside of an array in parallel, and waits for them all to finish before returning all of their results at once.
+`Promise.all()` runs every promise you pass to it inside of an array in parallel and waits for them all to finish before returning all of their results at once.
 The result is an array that corresponds with the array of promises you pass - so the first result element will be from the first promise.
 With that, your stats command should look something like this:

 <branch version="11.x">